-Are DeChambeau and Koepka friends now?
+Are DeChambeau and Koepka now friends?

 But afterwards Stricker said "Brooks and Bryson wanted to play together - that's how much this team came together" as he reflected on his side's runaway triumph in Wisconsin.

-Stricker decided not to pair them together, teaming DeChambeau with Scottie Scheffler in both fourball series and Koepka with Daniel Berger in two foursomes then with Jordan Spieth in Saturday's fourballs.
+Stricker decided not to pair them up, teaming DeChambeau with Scottie Scheffler in both fourball series and Koepka with Daniel Berger in two foursomes then with Jordan Spieth in Saturday's fourballs.

 So perhaps the US skipper isn't totally convinced the duo are quite ready to become best buddies - after all, there is plenty of history to overcome...